irenecaastro/TFM/README.md

 # TFM
 # Introduction
 In this repository, we will work in an R environment using RStudio for the analysis of sc-RNA-seq data following Seurat Guided Clustering Tutorial.
+Data can be accessed on Gene Expression Omnibus (GEO) database under the accession number GSE209792 (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE209792).
 # Pipeline Description
 - Step 1: From two cell and gene annotation dataframes and one sparse-matrix, we create a Seurat object.
 - Step 2: Cell filtering.